-Zambezi Cycle ChallengeThe Zambezi Cycle Challenge is a fulfilling and exciting 3 day tour all for a good cause
+Zambezi Cycle ChallengeThe Zambezi Cycle Challenge is a fulfilling and exciting 3 day tour all for a good cause10th to 12th July 2026

 The Zambezi Cycle Challenge is a fitting event for conservationists as well as those who seek a thrilling and challenging cycling activity in Victoria Falls.
 It is a fundraising event which aims to raise funs in order to preserve the wellbeing of Victoria Falls and the surrounding environment.
 To read more about the beneficiaries of this event, click here.
 "Teams will be required to be made up of at least two members, but the race organisers will consider single applicants for as long as they agree to be grouped with other cyclists of a similar ability."